AndyCao1125/SDM/README.md

 ...(Next, finetune the TSM SDM with the same training code from SDDPM)
 ```
+Please set the number of the finetuning steps as 200k (if 8 GPUs) to 500k (when the number of GPUs is small).

 ## Sample
 Example codes for sampling the images with DDIM solver.